For the mesmerizing look of fog and frosty vapor swirling around your glass, try any of these dry ice cocktails at your next event!

 The homemade blueberry lavender syrup used in this martini is much easier to make than you may think at first thought.

-High-quality vodka combined with the simple syrup and a little dry ice gives your cocktail an appearance that looks like you worked all day on perfecting its appearance when in reality, you spent maybe ten minutes maximum if you have to prepare your simple syrup by hand.
+High-quality vodka combined with the simple syrup and a little dry ice makes your cocktail look like you worked all day on perfecting its appearance when in reality, you spent maybe ten minutes maximum if you have to prepare your simple syrup by hand.

 As always, be careful when handling the dry ice for this drink.